AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 Make sure you substitute in your AppEnv tag, your Public Endpoint, and your API key.

 9. The result should be a new subdirectory called **PetClinicCodeInventory**.
 There should be an index.html file in there - open it in your favorite browser.
 Read through the contents.
-You will also find a json file in the subdirectory called **all-code.json** - in the left nav of the index.html file there is a link to Load JSON.
+You will also find a json file in the subdirectory called **all-code.json** - in the left nav of the index.html file there is a link to **Load JSON**.
 Use it to import all-code.json into the browser.
 The result will be a graphical analysis of the used and unused code for Petclinic.
 Click into the report and examine the details.

 ## Lab 4 - Method Level Code Inventory